DillonFlohr/ARMS/README.md

     You can put any .cpp file genterated by Armature into an ODE demo's associated .cpp file to see the results of a ARMS file.

-## Export Options for v0.6.9 or later:
+## Export Options for v0.7.0 or later:
 Below are the currently supported export options.

 > --drawstuff
+> --sdf
-# Syntax Specification v0.6.9
+# Syntax Specification v0.7.0
 Below is a list of configurations currently supported by ARMS